 See the difference?
 Just restating the terms (breakdown reasons), and defining process elements for world-class OEE is not enough.
 The terms may be the same, but the calculations must also be equally defined.
 The best practice is to clearly define and implement the same approach across all locations of installation.

-The benefits of standardised OEE
+The benefits of standardized OEE

 The company wins in many ways when the operations teams can benchmark themselves and analyse set OEE targets.
 And a standardised approach goes a long way in helping you achieve a world-class OEE in all your factories.
 Regardless of what machines or production process you have.